ezakhar/help/en/basics/training-plan-management.md

 ![General params of the plan](https://264710.selcdn.ru/assets/images/_new/methodology/tp-assignment-window.png)

 * **1 - An athlete or athletes**, in whose calendars plan items should appear,
-* **2 - Assinment mode**, which determines the method of assignment dates calculation.
-You can select assinment in the plan dates or in the item \(events, activities, competitions\) dates.
+* **2 - Assignment mode**, which determines the method of assignment dates calculation.
+You can select assignment in the plan dates or in the item \(events, activities, competitions\) dates.
 A block with dates calculation \[5\] in the assignments card will help you to choose the mode you need.
 * **3 - Start date and end date of assignment. **Date selection will help you to apply plan either starting from a specific date or till a specific date.
 * **4 - Set a date**: